reymon359/how-to-live/advices/Enjoy the moment/index.md

 ---
 # Enjoy the moment

+Remember to enjoy every moment of life because you certainly don’t know what will happen tomorrow.

 When you are doing something, stop and think about it.
-Pay attention to what surrounds you and the people you are having the moment with if you are not alone.
+Pay attention to what surrounds you and the people you are spending that moment with if you are not alone.

-Don't think on the past or future, focus on the present moment and what is happening around you without judgment.
+Don't think about the past or future, focus on the present moment and what is happening around you without judgment.

 Avoid distractions to focus better on it.

-Don't force it, let the moment flow by itself.
+Maybe the moment is not how you want it to be.
+Try not to force it, let the moment flow by itself.

-Remember to enjoy every moment of life because you don’t know what will happen tomorrow.

 ## Quotes